coder-utkarshchaudhary/AI-powered-personalised-learning-path-for-students/README.md

 ---

 ## **Acknowledgement**
-Thanks to the open-source libraries and tools used in this project --> OpenAI, Streamlit and On-Demand.
+Thanks to the open-source libraries and tools used in this project --> OpenAI, Streamlit and On-Demand.<br>
 This project was made as a part of the **Alcovia Intern Mandatory Task**.
 I extend a heartfelt thank you to the Alcovia team for providing me this opportunity.

 ---